kashregister/rrplay/README.md

 **Select mode:**\
 Enter - Add single to the queue\
-a - Add album to the queue
+a - Add album to the queue\

-### Searching

-Fuzzy search allows you to quikcly find what you are looking for whether its an album, a track, an artist or a mix of everything since it uses the full paths.
+1-6 - Search through different metadata

 # Installing